johnhlam/ood-animator-project/resources/README.md

-talk about before and after keyframe talk about starting state of editor talk about maxX and maxY not dynamically updating with newly added keyframes
+talk about before and after keyframe talk about starting state of editor talk about maxX and maxY not dynamically updating with newly added keyframes talk about adding same keyframe with same variables does nothing

 ## The Excellence (main) class
 Excellence is a class that contains the main method.
 It serves as an entry point into the program, and takes in inputs as command line arguments.
 Currently, four different options are supported: